 Conclusion on the Different Pouring Mediums

 It is not possible to say conclusively which Acrylic Pouring Medium is really the best.
-Every artist will have a product that he or she prefers to work with.
-As well as those with which he or she does not want to work at all.
+Every artist will have a product that he or she prefers to work with, as well as those with which he or she does not want to work at all.
 You can only find out which medium is the right one for you by trying out the different products.
-Also the technique you want to use decides which medium is the right one for you.
+Also, the technique you want to use decides which medium is the right one for you.
 If you use a technique where no cells are to be formed, you do not need a pouring medium that ensures a high cell formation.

-General Information about Pouring Technique
+General Information About Pouring Technique

-In what Proportion must the Pouring be Mixed?
+In what Proportion Must the Pouring be Mixed?

 The question of which ratio between acrylic paint and pouring medium gives the ideal result cannot be answered in a generalized way.
-One reason for this is that the consistencies of the same products can be completely different with different manufacturers.
+One reason for this is that the consistencies of the same products can be completely different between different manufacturers.
 This applies to both the acrylic paints and the pouring mediums.

 You must therefore approach the perfect mixing ratio step by step.
 As a starting point, we recommend first mixing the pouring medium and acrylic paint in equal parts and then testing the consistency.
 A good consistency is achieved when the mixture flows like viscous honey.
 If the mixture still seems too viscous, add some more Acrylic Pouring Medium and mix it in again evenly.
 It is also possible to add water.
 However, it should not make up more than 20 – 30 % of the mixture.
 Repeat this process until the desired consistency is achieved.